Bitcoin Trading Guide for Beginners

 The biggest mistake you can make is to risk more money than you can afford to lose.
 Take a look at the amount you feel comfortable with.
 Here’s the worst-case scenario: You’ll end up losing it all.
 If you find yourself trading above that amount, stop.
 You’re doing it wrong.

-Trading is a very risky business, and if you invest more money than you’re comfortable with, it will affect how you trade, and it may cause you to make bad decisions.
-Mostly, you may end up losing a portion of your money that you can’t do without.
+Trading is a very risky business.
+If you invest more money than you’re comfortable with, it will affect how you trade, and it may cause you to make bad decisions.

 Mistake #2 – Not having a plan